jawahar-shazab/docs/docs/api.md

 PUT /v1/cameras/url/:cameraId
 ```

-Updates camera details using a URL.
+This API updates the details of a specific camera using a URL.
+It is helpful for scenarios where camera configuration or location changes can be defined through URLs, streamlining the update process.

 ---